The Pulse of K-Entertainment

 What Continuum includes, and where Suho fits in

 Continuum is scheduled for May and will include 11 tracks, according to Yonhap's report on SM Entertainment's announcement.
 Jo said in the release, as quoted by Yonhap, that the album combines coloratura arias she had never previously recorded with new works by contemporary composers, framing the project as both technical showcase and artistic reset.
 The Korea Herald added more detail, reporting that composers Yiruma, Chong Park, and Takatsugu Muramatsu are involved, with the Bucheon Philharmonic Orchestra performing under conductor Choi Young-sun.
 Most notably for HITKULTR readers, The Korea Herald reported that the album incorporates crossover elements including a duet with Suho and a feature by violinist Danny Koo.
-That does not suddenly turn Continuum into a K pop record, but it does give SM a smart bridge between classical prestige and idol audience curiosity.
+For readers tracking EXO's wider 2026 momentum, the group's EXhOrizon Seoul run already showed how active the brand still looks in the market.
+That does not suddenly turn Continuum into a K-pop record, but it does give SM a smart bridge between classical prestige and idol-audience curiosity.
 If you wanted one sentence that explains the album's commercial logic, that is it.

 Sumi Jo already had the global credentials, now SM gets the narrative